Jing Reec

-Jing Machar Reec (/nus/; born Jing Lual (/nus/); 12 June 2003) is a professional soccer player who plays as a forward for Melbourne Victory.
-Born a South Sudanese refugee in Egypt, he represents Australia at youth level.
+Jing Machar Reec (جينغ ريس, /nus/; born Jing Lual (/nus/); 12 June 2003) is a professional soccer player who plays as a forward for Macarthur FC.
+Born in Egypt, he represents Australia at youth level.

 Club career

 Central Coast Mariners

 Having played for the Central Coast Mariners Academy, Reec made his A-League debut in the Mariners' last regular season match of the 2020-21 season against Western United at home, coming off the bench and playing 19 minutes.
 This would be his only appearance for the club as on 9 August 2021, Central Coast Mariners confirmed that Reec had joined Danish Superliga club AGF.

 AGF

 He made his debut for AGF as a substitute in a win over Frem in the 2021–22 Danish Cup on 23 September 2021.

 Loan to Central Coast Mariners

 Reec re-joined Central Coast Mariners on a season-long loan ahead of the 2023–24 season.
 Reec scored his first senior goal for the Mariners in an F3 Derby, scoring the third and final goal in a 3–1 win at home against Newcastle Jets on 25 November 2023.

 Reec was part of the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season.
 Shortly after the conclusion of the season, the Mariners confirmed Reec would return to his parent club.